thebootable/shared-parking/README.md

 ## Description

-I live in a big house with more than 200 flats.
-Each flat has an assigned parking spot, but all spots are used all the time.
+I live in a large house with more than 200 appartments.
+Each appartment has an assigned parking space, but not all spaces are used all the time.
-Therefore we share out spaces, mostly for when visitors come over.
+Therefore, we share the spaces, mostly for when visitors come over.
-So far, we used a WhatsApp Group chat to manage the requests and spots, but that's confusing and inconvenient.
+So far, we have used a WhatsApp Group chat to manage the requests and spaces, but that's confusing and impractical.
-For example: If one asks for a spot ahead of times, it might not get a response because people can't say for sure.
+For example: When requesting a space in advance, the request may not be answered because the time slot cannot be confirmed for sure, and then the request slips to the back.

 To improve the situation, this application was created.
-You can send requests, answer requests or simply provide your parking spot in case anyone might need it.
+You can send requests, answer requests or simply provide your parking spot in case someone needs it.

 ## Getting Started